Population trapping in a pair of periodically driven Rydberg atoms: Two-atom chain ( )

-Keeping $n_1=0$ (R1 condition is satisfied) and for $V_0=n\omega$ with $n$ being a non-zero integer, both R1 and R2 are satisfied simultaneously, and the dynamical stabilization of $|+\rangle$ requires both $J_0(\alpha)=0$ and $J_{-n}(\alpha)=0$.
-The latter criteria can never be satisfied with $n\neq 0$, which prevents the dynamical stabilization of $|+\rangle$ when both R1 and R2 are satisfied simultaneously.
-This is in high contrast to the case of $|gg\rangle$ as we have discussed in Sec.~\ref{ps}.
-The above results are summarized in Fig.~\ref{fig:8}(a), in which we show the IPR, $\Pi_2^{|+\rangle}$ as a function of $\alpha$ and $V_0$, in which the broken horizontal stripes correspond to the regions of dynamical stabilization of $|+\rangle$ state.
-The regions with $\Pi_2^{|+\rangle}=1$ indicate the blockade dynamics and those with $\Pi_2^{|gg\rangle}=2$ indicate that all three states are very relevant in the dynamics.
-As expected, keeping the R2 condition with $V_0=\Delta_0$, also provides us the same results, and the only difference is that the regions with $\Pi_2^{|+\rangle}=1$ indicate the Rabi oscillations between $|+\rangle$ and $|ee\rangle$.
-Further, the general behavior of the time evolution of the entanglement entropy for the initial state $|+\rangle$ is shown in Fig.~\ref{fig:7}(b) for distinct IPR.
-As seen in Fig.~\ref{fig:7}(b), when $\Pi_2^{|+\rangle}=0$, we hardly find any dynamics in $\mathcal S_A$, which indicates that the correlation between the two atoms are preserved under the periodic driving.
-For the case in which $\Pi_2^{|+\rangle}=1$, the entropy $\mathcal S_A$ undergoes periodic oscillation, and in this particular case, due to the Rabi oscillations between the states $|+\rangle$ and $|gg\rangle$.
+Keeping $n_1=0$ and for $V_0=n\omega$ with $n$ being a non-zero integer, both R1 and R2 are satisfied simultaneously, and the dynamical stabilization of $|+\rangle$ requires both $J_0(\alpha)=0$ and $J_{-n}(\alpha)=0$.
+The latter criteria can never be satisfied with $n\neq 0$, which prevents the dynamical stabilization of $|+\rangle$.
+This implies that the entangled state is harder to stabilize dynamically than the product state $|gg\rangle$.
+The above results are summarized in Fig.~\ref{fig:8}(a), in which we show the IPR $\Pi_2^{|+\rangle}$ as a function of $\alpha$ and $V_0$.
+The broken horizontal stripes in Fig.~\ref{fig:8}(a) correspond to the regions of dynamical stabilization of $|+\rangle$ state.
+The regions with $\Pi_2^{|+\rangle}=1$ correspond to the blockade dynamics and those with $\Pi_2^{|gg\rangle}=2$ indicate that all three states are very involved in the dynamics.
+As expected, for R2 resonance and $V_0=\Delta_0$, we get the same results as above, with the only difference is that the regions with $\Pi_2^{|+\rangle}=1$ indicate the Rabi oscillations between $|+\rangle$ and $|ee\rangle$.
+Further, the time evolution of the entanglement entropy for the initial state $|+\rangle$ and different IPR is shown in Fig.~\ref{fig:8}(b).
+As seen in Fig.~\ref{fig:8}(b), when $\Pi_2^{|+\rangle}=0$, we hardly find any dynamics in $\mathcal S_A$, which indicates that the correlation between the two atoms is preserved under the periodic driving.
+For the case in which $\Pi_2^{|+\rangle}=1$, the entropy $\mathcal S_A$ undergoes periodic oscillations, and for the particular case shown in Fig.~\ref{fig:8}(b), the oscillations in $\mathcal S_A$ are due to the Rabi oscillations between the entangled state $|+\rangle$ and the product state $|gg\rangle$.